GTNewHorizons/DreamAssemblerXXL/readme_template.md

 Forum Link: http://gtnewhorizons.com/ <BR>
 WIKI Link: https://gtnh.miraheze.org/wiki/Main_Page

+### Contributing

+Want to contribute to GTNH?
+Join our Discord with the link above and read the development manual: https://gtnh.miraheze.org/wiki/Development.

 ## Resource Realistic Sky GT New Horizons
 A resource pack created by MajaProduction that needs Optifine installed, you can find it in your resource folder<BR>